How to detect faucet and toilet leaks.

 We all know how important it is to protect the earth.
 We recycle, buy energy efficient appliances and try whenever and wherever possible to save water.
 But, did you know that despite your best efforts, there could be a huge water bandit hiding right in your bathroom?

 According to the Watersense, (US EPA) every year over 80 trillion gallons of water is wasted by common, easy to fix bathroom leaks.
-That isn't a typo....trillions of water.
+That isn't a typo....it really does say trillions of gallons of water is wasted.
 So, why does this happen?
 Well, largely because people simply don't notice the leaks, or fail to understand how important it is to fix them quickly.
 Because, to be clear, we aren't talking about gushing, catastrophic floods.
 We are talking about small leaks, that often happen one drop at a time.

 If you think that a dripping faucet or toilet isn't important, consider this: